Chidinma001/alx-system_engineering-devops/README.md

-this is a shell bash script
+this is a shell bash script switching user to betty